Skip Navigation

 Meeting day/time:

-Registration: Session #1 early registration due by August 29 at www.sosmchess.eventbee.com
+Registration: Fall Session early registration is due by September 7 at www.sosmchess.eventbee.com

 Parent Documents: